Tithe (novel): Plot summary

 Kaye and Roiben spend the day at Kaye's home, and discover that strange events are affecting the mortal world.
 Odd reports of mauling and kidnappings are reported on the news and Roiben makes Kaye understand that this is a result of the solitary fey being free for the next seven years.
 Kaye receives a call from her friend Janet, inviting her to come to a Halloween rave held at the waterfront, she tries to persuade her not to go but fails.
 After a failed attempt to receive help from her "imaginary" faerie friends, Roiben and Kaye attend the rave.
 They are separated, and Kaye successfully locates her friends, but briefly leaves them to apologize to Janet's boyfriend for bewitching him earlier in the novel.
 However, she finds that the kelpie who lives near the waterfront has taken Janet into the water to kill her.
-In the novel, it is suggested that Janet went with him out of loneliness and a desire to get revenge on her boyfriend for going off with Kaye.
+It is suggested that Janet went with him out of loneliness and a desire to get revenge on her boyfriend for going off with Kaye.
 Kaye follows but is too late and she manages to convince the kelpie to relinquish her body.
 Roiben finds Kaye mourning for her friend and gets her home.

 The next morning, she and Roiben travel to the Seelie Court's camp some distance away to see if Corny is there.
 They reach a dead end, but discover that the knight (Nephamael) has proclaimed himself the king of the Unseelie Court.
 Roiben is suspicious of the situation and thinks that it is a trap for Kaye and him.
 Later, Roiben's suspicions are proved correct when they enter the Unseelie Court.
 Nephamael, who had discovered Roiben's true name from Spike before killing him, uses it to take control over Roiben.
 He orders him to seize Kaye, but Roiben uses trickery to let her get away.
 Kaye then devises a plan to poison Nephamael, while Corny and Roiben amuse him.
 She goes through with it; however, before Nephamael is dead, the Seelie Queen arrives, hoping to take over the court (right after her arrival Corny goes insane and stabs Nephamael multiple times, ultimately killing him).
 Roiben prevents the Queen's takeover attempt by claiming the throne as his.